qutip/qutip/doc/guide/qip/qip-simulator.rst

 Import and export quantum circuits
 ----------------------------------

-QuTiP supports importation and exportation of quantum circuit in the `OpenQASM 2 <https://github.com/Qiskit/openqasm/tree/OpenQASM2.x>`_ format throught the function :func:`~qutip.qip.qasm.read_qasm` and :func:`~qutip.qip.qasm.save_qasm`.
+QuTiP supports importation and exportation of quantum circuit in the `OpenQASM 2 format <https://github.com/Qiskit/openqasm/tree/OpenQASM2.x>`_ through the functions :func:`~qutip.qip.qasm.read_qasm` and :func:`~qutip.qip.qasm.save_qasm`.
 We demonstrate this using the w-state generation circuit.
 The following code is in OpenQASM format: